zerenluo123/rby1-wbc/camera/README.md

 # setting up the cameras

+If using ethernet:
 first configure the ip address - set the ethernet port's address to 192.168.88.1

+If using fiber card:
+install intel i40e driver
+Steps to Set Up the i40e Driver
+Step 1: Install Kernel Headers

+Ensure that you have the correct kernel headers installed for your current kernel.

+sudo apt install linux-headers-$(uname -r)

+This installs the necessary headers required for compiling kernel modules.

+Step 2: Download and Extract i40e Driver

+If you haven't done so already, download the driver package and extract it.

+cd ~/Downloads
+# Example: replace with your actual path if necessary
+tar -xvf i40e-<version>.tar.gz
+cd i40e-<version>/src

+Step 3: Build the i40e Driver

+Run the following commands to clean and build the i40e driver.

+make clean
+make

+Step 4: Sign the i40e Module (with Secure Boot)

+Since Secure Boot is enabled, you'll need to sign the i40e module so it can be loaded by the system.

+1. Create Module Signing Keys

+First, create a directory to store your signing keys:

+sudo mkdir -p /root/module_signing_keys

+Then generate a new private and public signing key pair:

+sudo openssl req -new -x509 -newkey rsa:2048 \
+  -keyout /root/module_signing_keys/MOK.priv \
+  -outform DER -out /root/module_signing_keys/MOK.der \
+  -nodes -days 36500 \
+  -subj "/CN=Local Kernel Module Signing/"

+This will generate:

+MOK.priv (private key)

+MOK.der (public key)

+2. Enroll the Public Key with Secure Boot

+To enable Secure Boot to trust the kernel module, enroll the public key:

+sudo mokutil --import /root/module_signing_keys/MOK.der

+Reboot your system and you’ll be prompted with the MOK Manager screen.

+Select “Enroll MOK”, choose Continue, and enter the password to enroll the key.

+After rebooting, you can verify that the key is enrolled using:

+sudo mokutil --list-enrolled

+It should list the key you just enrolled.

+3. Sign the i40e Module

+Now that the key is enrolled, sign the i40e driver module with the private key:

+sudo /usr/src/linux-headers-$(uname -r)/scripts/sign-file sha256 \
+  /root/module_signing_keys/MOK.priv \
+  /root/module_signing_keys/MOK.der \
+  /lib/modules/$(uname -r)/updates/drivers/net/ethernet/intel/i40e/i40e.ko

+This step ensures that Secure Boot will trust the i40e driver when loading.

+Step 5: Install the Driver

+Now, install the compiled i40e driver:

+sudo make install

+Run the depmod command to update module dependencies:

+sudo depmod -a

+Step 6: Load the i40e Driver

+Finally, load the i40e driver into the kernel:

+sudo modprobe i40e

+Step 7: Verify the Installation

+Verify that the i40e module is loaded:

+lsmod | grep i40e

+You should see something like:

+i40e                  647168  0

+Step 8: Bring Up the Network Interface

+The interface name might be enp2s0f0np0 or something similar.
+Check the name with:

+ip link

+Then, bring it up:

+sudo ip link set enp2s0f0np0 up

+You can configure the IP address either manually or use Netplan/NetworkManager for a persistent configuration.
+Here’s how to manually assign an IP address:

+sudo ip addr add 192.168.88.2/24 dev enp2s0f0np0

+To make this persistent, use NetworkManager or Netplan:

+Netplan config example:

+network:
+  version: 2
+  renderer: networkd
+  ethernets:
+    enp2s0f0np0:
+      dhcp4: no
+      addresses:
+        - 192.168.88.2/24

+After configuring Netplan, apply changes with:

+sudo netplan apply

+Step 9: Verify the Network Configuration

+Finally, verify the network configuration:

+ip addr show enp2s0f0np0

+You should see the configured IP address (192.168.88.2).

 install aravis
 https://aravisproject.github.io/aravis/aravis-stable/building.html